One Hundred Thousand Voices.

 A city-run community crisis response service is a direct and lawful exercise of this authority.

-The Community Safety and Policing Act, 2024 This legislation — in force as of April 1, 2024 — requires every municipality in Ontario to prepare and adopt a Community Safety and Well-Being Plan, identifying community risk factors and strategies to reduce them.
+This legislation in force as of April 1, 2024 requires every municipality in Ontario to prepare and adopt a Community Safety and Well-Being Plan, identifying community risk factors and strategies to reduce them.

 A municipally controlled alternate response unit is not just permitted under this Act.
 It is its logical and intended fulfilment.